peiche/pokedex/README.md

 * **📱 Fully Responsive:** Built with Tailwind CSS and designed to look great on any device, from mobile phones to large desktop displays.
 * **🔍 Comprehensive Search:** Easily find Pokémon, types, and abilities with a robust search functionality.
 * **📖 Browse & Explore:** Navigate through Pokémon, types, and abilities with intuitive browse features.
-* **🖼️ Official Artwork:** Experience the Pokédex with high-quality official Pokémon artwork.
+* **🖼️ Official Artwork:** Experience the Poke-Vista with high-quality official Pokémon artwork.
 * **🔗 Bookmarkable URLs:** Seamless routing allows for easy bookmarking of individual Pokémon, types, and abilities.
 * **📊 Detailed Information:** Access a wealth of information for each Pokémon, including stats, abilities, types, and more.
 * **✨ Lucide Icons:** Beautiful and consistent iconography provided by Lucide Icons.